-You might have heard of “run-flat” tires, which can preserve rolling for a short period after being damaged, giving drivers the risk to avoid right now pulling over to alternate the casing or make a restore.
+You might have heard of “run-flat” tires, which can continue rolling for a short period after being damaged, giving drivers the option to avoid pulling over to alternate the casing or make a repair.

-But Ford and Michelin are taking things farther with Self-seal tires, available on the brand new Ford Explorer SUV.
+But Ford and Michelin are taking things further with Self-seal tires, available on the brand new Ford Explorer SUV.

 The sealant would not necessarily prevent the tire from leaking air.
 However, it slows the leak to 15 kilos in keeping with square inch per week.
 Michelin delivered the technology in 2011.